What was that? Nutra…what? Are they animals? Vegetables? Minerals? What ARE nutraceuticals? Funny you should ask…

 Another problem lies with the consumers themselves.

 Because there is no need to obtain a prescription to use dietary supplements, a consumer is free to decide for themselves what product they want to use and in what dosage.
-And because there is no need to consult a doctor or pharmacist, because anyone can just stroll into and buy them from the clerk standing behind the counter (after getting her to look up from her phone, of course), people assume these products are innocuous.
+And because there is no need to consult a doctor or pharmacist, because anyone can just stroll into and buy them from the clerk standing behind the counter, people assume these products are innocuous.
 Nothing could be further from the truth.

 They can interfere with the effectiveness of prescribed medications, worsen existing conditions or build up in the body, causing toxicity.